 New for this season Airblaster’s Beast 3L Jacket got a major upgrade.
-The Beast 3L is constructed with a EcoVortex 3L shell, which offers great waterproofness and breatahbility in just about every condition imaginable.
+The Beast 3L is constructed with an EcoVortex 3L shell, which offers great waterproofness and breathability in just about every condition imaginable.

 Airblaster Beast Jacket Review

-As earlier the PNW style is loud and clear in this form fitting jacket.
-One of the radder features is the drop down tail and front.
+As earlier the PNW style is loud and clear in this form-fitting jacket.
+One of the more rad features is the drop down tail and front.
 It’s a unique design feature that could easily be adapted to streetwear where the design most likely originated from.
 I dig wearing this piece as it works well and looks incredible.
-Some of your “bros” may comment that the 3L Beast looks thin, and that it should be paired with tight pants, well they may be right but most likely they’re fat and won’t be able to rock this jacket.
+Some of your “bros” may comment that the 3L Beast looks thin and that it should be paired with tight pants, well they may be right but most likely they’re fat and won’t be able to rock this jacket.

 Touring or Resort Riding?

 I originally tested this jacket as a touring piece for splitboarding.
 The hiccup became the arms have a very tight cut which made moving ski poles back and forth while in the backcountry way more work than it should have been.
 If you’re really skinny or have small shoulders you might be able to pull off touring in the Beast 3L.